silentlogicc/silentlogicc/README.md

 My main area in the apprenticeship is networking, but in my homelab I also enjoy exploring small scripting ideas and automation on the side.
 Documenting my learning steps helps me to see real progress over time, even if the steps are small.

-Right now I focus on small scripts, automation ideas and first Docker experiments.
-This gets better week by week and that’s the whole point of this journey.

 ---

 ### technologies I am learning right now